Kujawadl/obs-gm-overlay/README.md

   - [x] Allow GM to advance initiative forward/backward by one turn
   - [x] Create initiative overlay that tracks whose turn it is/how many rounds have passed
   - [ ] Allow GM to specify cooldown duration in rounds
+  - [ ] Add optional alternative (MCDM) inspiration mode (teams go together and decide order on each turn)
 - [ ] Authentication
   - [x] Add user accounts (SSO, don't want to deal with auth)
   - [x] Restrict account creation to unique invite links (fewer users = more likely to stay in free tiers)